A Casual Gray, Yellow, and Ivory Wedding Outdoors in Virginia

 Two little ones led the recessional back up the aisle.

-The bridesmaids posed for a photo on the steps of the plantation house with one of the two photographers, Nick Pironio.
+The bridesmaids posed for a photo on the steps with one of the two photographers, Nick Pironio.

 Sarah's sister is a designer and helped make the inspiration board for the wedding.
 She sent similar boards to the bridal party to assist them with their attire.
 The bridesmaids were asked to find dresses that suited their own style, but still felt true to the bride's inspiration.